AryanKumarOfficial/Expense-Splitting-Bill-Splitting-Contract/README.md

 - **Integration with Stablecoins or DEX**: Automatically convert between tokens when settling, ensuring stable-value transfers.
 - **Testing & Auditing**: Write thorough unit tests (Hardhat/Foundry) covering both single- and multi-participant flows.
 Use property-based tests to verify balance invariants (sum of net balances remains zero after operations).
 - **Frontend & UX**: Ensure the UI clearly indicates trivial behavior when only one participant is deployed, and guides users through multi-participant operations (e.g., prompting for allowances for ERC20).

----

-With this README, anyone reviewing the repository will understand that the contract now supports single-address deployment for convenience, while retaining full functionality for actual expense splitting when multiple participants are supplied.
-Feel free to adjust wording or add examples/snippets to suit your documentation style.